Jays2k4/IT-Support-Agent/README.md

 # AI-Powered IT Support Assistant

-A full-stack application built with FastAPI, SQLite, React, and Google Gemini API to provide automated IT support in under 45 minutes for a coding assessment round !
+A full-stack application built with FastAPI, SQLite, React, implementing RAG & API to provide automated IT support in under 45 minutes for a coding assessment round !

 ## Project Structure
 - `main.py`: The FastAPI backend application.